Marketing a real estate property is one of the most difficult things to do in business today.

 - Restricted air spaces: No drones may be flown within five miles of an airplane terminal.

-- Flight ceiling: in general, commercial drones cannot be flown at an altitude of more than 400 feet.
+- Flight ceiling: commercial drones cannot be flown at an altitude of more than 400 feet.

 - Line-of-Sight rule: Drone pilots must maintain visible eye contact with their aircraft at all times.